kodecocodes/i9t/contacts/contacts.markdown

 A long time ago in an operating system far far away, developers used C APIs to access the user’s contacts.
 They dealt with the pain of ancient structs and Core Foundation types in an object-oriented world.

-This nightmare wasn’t that long ago – even iOS 8 uses this dreaded Address Book framework!
+This nightmare wasn’t so long ago – even iOS 8 uses this dreaded Address Book framework!

 In iOS 9, Apple deprecated the Address Book (hoorah!).
 In its stead, they introduced a new Contacts framework.
 Contacts is designed to be object-oriented and thread-safe, unlike its predecessor.

 The new Contacts framework is very powerful, and opens up many possibilities for developers.
 In this tutorial, you will learn how to do all of the following:

-1. Add, update and delete contacts
+1. Utilize the ContactsUI framework to display and select contacts.
-2. Search the user’s contacts using NSPredicate
+2. Add, update and delete contacts
-3. Utilize the ContactsUI framework to display and select contacts.
+3. Search the user’s contacts using NSPredicate

 Along the way, you will also learn the best practices for dealing with the user’s contacts and how best to take advantage of the Contacts framework.